Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Because their lifecycle is so short, there can be a dozen or more generations within one growing season.

-Beneficial insects are the best defense against thrips.
-The Amblyseius cucumeris is a predatory mite that you can purchase via mail order to release into your garden where it will eat the larvae and eggs of thrips.
+Beneficial insects are insects that eat pests in your garden.
+They are the best defense against thrips.
+The Amblyseius cucumeris is a predatory mite that you can purchase via mail order to release into your garden where it will eat both the larvae and eggs of thrips.